 - Separate Maintenance Allowance Regulations (DSSR 260) (rates noted)

 - Involuntary Separate Maintenance Allowance (ISMA) Questions and Answers

-Regulations on travel of children of separated families (3 FAM 3750) prohibit payment of transportation for another person to accompany a child who is visiting a parent, however, the Department of State will pay the airline fee for a child who is traveling unaccompanied.
+Eligible children who are traveling under Travel of Separated Families (3 FAM 3750) regulations prohibit payment of transportation for another person to accompany a child who is visiting a parent, however, the Department of State will pay the airline fee for a child who is traveling unaccompanied.
 The fee can not be used for any other purpose or to defray any other expenses.